Rubenbros/IdeaProjects/README.md

 #### Send emails
 Every 30 seconds there is a call to the email service to flush the queue and send the accumulated emails

+## Other

+There is a Data initializer on the subscription service that will create some subscriptions and the users:

+admin:password  that has permission to use the api

+user:password  that doesn't.